eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

 Codenvy maintains object compatibility with the workspace definition from Eclipse Che.
 You can export Eclipse Che workspaces and then reuse the workspace definition within a Factory.
 Codenvy workspaces are composed of 0..n projects, 0..n environments which contain machine stacks to run the code, 0..n commands to perform against the code, and a type.

-The `factory.policies`, `factory.ide`, `factory.creator`, and `factory.button` objects are unique to Factories.
+The `factory.policies`, `factory.ide` and `factory.creator` objects are unique to Factories.
 They provide meta information to the automation engine that alter the presentation of the Factory URL or the behavior of the provisioning.

 ## Gotchas
 A few rules to remember when creating Factories: